|

 - Rich

-color graphical user interface (GUI)
+color graphical user interface (GUI).

-- Lower clerk learning curve
+- Lower clerk learning curve as Web interfaces tend

 - Fast

-and easy to make updates
+and easy to make updates; Web application deployments don't require

-- Easily supports multiple
+- Easily supports numerous

-wireless providers and programs
+wireless providers and programs.

 - Rich tracking,